Neutron Diffraction – A Tool for Materials Science

 Neutron flux measurement at the NPDF sample position provide a very favorable comparison to existing instruments at other neutron beam laboratories:

 We welcome requests for measurements and collaborations from both academic institutions and industrial partners.
-Please contact the Manager of Engineering and Operations if you are interested in learning more about applications of the neutron powder diffractometer.
+Please contact the Manager of Nuclear Services if you are interested in learning more about applications of the neutron powder diffractometer.

 - D. DuJulio, A. Hawari; “Examination of reactor grade graphite using neutron powder diffraction.”; Journal of Nuclear Materials, 2009.